 In the field of marine pollution preparedness and response, EMSA has an operational role implemented through the 2004 Action Plan for Pollution Preparedness and Response.
 This Plan identifies actions, in co-operation with Member States, to strengthen the current pollution preparedness and response framework in Europe.
 To this end, EMSA manages a network of stand-by oil recovery vessels for European sea areas, which can be mobilised on request, when the scale of a pollution incident is beyond the resources available in the affected country.
 EMSA also provides a satellite based monitoring system for marine oil spill detection and surveillance in European waters (CleanSeaNet) The service provides oil spill alerts to Member States with rapid delivery of available satellite images and oil slick position.

-In 2014, EMSA published a new Action Plan for Response to Marine Pollution from oil and gas installations.
-This new mandate describes how the Agency will expand its toolbox to provide new pollution response capabilities for combatting pollution caused by offshore installations.
-This includes possible adaptation of the network of standby oil recovery vessels and CleanSeaNet service, exploring tools for monitoring of spill hazards and potential for provision of specialised equipment including oil spill dispersants.
+In 2014, EMSA published a new Action Plan for Response to Marine Pollution from oil and gas installations, with a new mandate expanding its toolbox to provide new pollution response capabilities for combatting pollution caused by offshore installations.

 EMSA undertakes preparedness and response activities with Member States and Regional Agreements through a Consultative Technical Group for Marine Pollution Preparedness & Response (CTG MPPR), to disseminate best practices and information in this field and work on projects of common interest.